 Professor Sandler has also been a civic leader outside of NYLS, including serving as President of the City Club of New York.
 The City Club, one of the oldest civic organizations in New York, had acted as a critical partner to Samuel Seabury’s efforts to reform New York City government.
 This history adds another connection between Samuel Seabury’s life and Professor Sandler’s work.

 New York Law School is proud to establish this new Professorship in honor of Samuel Seabury, an 1893 graduate.
-Samuel Seabury is one of our earliest and most historically influential graduates known for his relentless fight in the first half of the 20th Century against deep-rooted corruption in New York City and State government and the judiciary.
+Samuel Seabury is one of our earliest and most historically influential graduates known for his relentless fight in the first half of the 20th Century against deep-rooted corruption in New York City government and the judiciary.
 Among Seabury’s many distinguished and high-level roles, he served as President of the New York State Bar Association, judge on the New York State Court of Appeals, and Democratic Nominee for Governor in 1916.
 He was known as a progressive reformer in New York City, fighting against the corruption of Tammany Hall.
 In 1932 Seabury served as the legal counsel for the Hofstadter Committee, a joint state legislative initiative charged with investigating corruption in New York City.
-The committee exposed mass corruption throughout the city’s judicial and law enforcement systems, eventually leading to the resignation of Mayor Jimmy Walker in 1932 (himself a member of the NYLS Class of 1904).
+The committee exposed mass corruption throughout city government, eventually leading to the resignation of Mayor Jimmy Walker in 1932 (himself a member of the NYLS Class of 1904).
 Seabury has rightfully been held up as one of the earliest and most successful reformers who had a transforming effect on local government integrity.

 Professor Sandler, as the Samuel Seabury Professor of Law, will continue to teach, serve as the Founding Director of the Center for New York City Law, continue to shape strategy for the Center, host the CityLaw Breakfasts, and write scholarship and commentaries in the Center’s publications.
 In honor of Professor Sandler and his wife Alice M. Sandler, the Center for New York City Law will establish an annual Samuel Seabury Lecture focused on public integrity.
 In May of 2024 Paul and Chandler Tagliabue and Arthur and Diane Abbey established the Ross Sandler and Alice M. Sandler Fellowship Fund to support current New York Law School students working for government.
 We are grateful for Professor Sandler’s leadership and congratulate him on this well-deserved appointment.